projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    *VMX_PROC_VM_EXEC_CONTROLS*.

 A VM can ``mov from cr0`` and ``mov from cr4`` without triggering a VM exit.
-The value read are the read shadows of the corresponding register in VMCS.
+The values read are the read shadows of the corresponding register in VMCS.
 The shadows are updated by the hypervisor on CR writes.